 The way those articles are written is going to inform your readers' impressions of your brand.
 They may not have heard of you before, and probably haven’t spoken to any of your employees or had direct experience of your product or service.
 So their first impressions come from your online presence — mainly from reading your content.

 Most of your prospects won’t know anything beyond your industry or location.
-You need to make it as easy as possible for them to work out who you are, what you do and how you are different from others.
+You need to make it as easy as possible for them to work out who you are, what you do and how you're different from your competitors.

 That can be achieved partly through the way your position yourselves and your products, and partly through the clarity of the information you present.
 (Read more about the importance of having a unique value proposition.)

 But an equally big component is around not contradicting yourself.
 Unless they're subject matter experts, people can be easily confused.
 If you describe yourself variously as foresters, arborists, woodland managers, and loggers all in the same article, they may well wonder which it is and what exactly you offer/do.

 NOTE: Bear in mind that people tend to skim through web content and articles.
 They rarely read every single word but look for the information that is relevant to them.
 In other words, they won’t even read everything you say, so the bits they do read on your blog had better match up to the bits they read on your website.

 No one ever willingly bought something from someone they didn’t trust — unless they really didn’t have a choice.
 But your customers do have a choice — that’s why inbound marketing is so effective in the first place.
 (What is inbound marketing?)